minimaxir/simpleaichat/PROMPTS.md

 ```

 ```
-Context:
+Context: Tourist attraction

-User: How are you?
+---
+Buena Park, California
+---
+Lombard Street (San Francisco)

+User: What is a good tourist attraction in California?
 ```